mariapazpl/Patria/README.md

 Patria - A web platform dedicated to food enthusiasts, offering a unique blend of a blog section for sharing traditional recipes and a marketplace for buying and selling home-cooked meals.
 UX/UI design principles were used to create an attractive and functional interface.
 There is also a register/login/authentication system.
 A demo video is attached!

+## UX/UI Design Principles Used
+- User-centered design, visual and typographic hierarchy, user control, consistency with other similar websites, usability

 ## Technologies Used

 - **Frontend:**